 New Zealand Yacht Charters

 The South Pacific is far less commercialized and crowded than other popular sailing destinations.
-On a private yacht charter, you will have the opportunity to escape to islands that haven't seen a tourist in years.
+While on a private yacht charter, you will have the opportunity to escape to islands that haven't seen a tourist in years.
 You'll discover a dazzling array of spectacular countries that combine desert-island fantasies with a dose of adventure.

 Its diverse customs and culture, the hospitality and friendliness of the islanders are legendary.
 And virtually all are happy to share their customs, traditions, and beliefs.

-The fifteen small landmasses that make up the Cook Islands capture visitors’ spirits with turquoise sparkling lagoons, white-sand beaches, tropical, lush scenery.
+The fifteen small landmasses that make up the Cook Islands capture visitors’ spirits with turquoise sparkling lagoons, white-sand beaches, and tropical, lush scenery.
 The isles are a mixture of coral atolls and volcanic islands.
 Additionally, each offers something unique to the paradise-seeking traveler.
 Indulge in the beat of the native music and Pacific food, and explore the indigenous vegetation and crystal blue waters.

 The Solomon Islands, an archipelago of nearly 1,000 South Pacific islands, offers as much to see below the sea as there is above it.
-Divers may encounter octopuses, mantas, and sharks as they explore waters ripe with unspoiled coral reefs and WWII wrecks.
+Moreover, divers may encounter octopuses, mantas, and sharks as they explore waters ripe with unspoiled coral reefs and WWII wrecks.
 In addition, ammunition and machinery can be found littering the sea bed.
 Onshore, you can visit traditional villages, dormant volcanoes, WWII battlefields, and the botanical gardens of Honiara, the capital.

 French Polynesia | Tahiti

 Tahiti, the word brings visions of an island paradise.
-With 118 islands some with high, rugged mountain peaks, coral reefs, turquoise lagoons, white sand, and palm-fringed beaches.
+With 118 islands, some with high, rugged mountain peaks, coral reefs, turquoise lagoons, white sand, and palm-fringed beaches.
 Also, each island paradise has something for everyone.
 Bora Bora, Moorea, Huahine, Taha'a, Raiatea, Manihi, Tikehau, Rangiroa, Fakarava, The Marquesas, and other exquisite Islands of Tahiti cover more than two thousand square kilometers of the South Pacific Ocean.